 Application, Fees & Aid

-- The program is designed to take place during the junior year, but exceptions can be made.
+- The program is designed to take place during the junior year and first semester of senior year.

 - Applicants should be in good standing at an accredited college or university.